gooddata/gooddata-ui-sdk/README.md

 This repo is currently in semi-cowboy development mode:

 -   `rush build` must never fail
--   `npm run test` in sdk-ui must never fail; we will be stabilizing
+-   `rush test-once` must never fail
--   tests in other packages and storybooks may fail for now
+-   storybooks may fail for now
 -   live examples may fail to compile (they are not managed by Rush)

 Progress and tasks are tracked in RAIL-1791.